saraansh/restify-api-basics/README.md

 # RESTify API Basics

-A simple API developed using the <b>restify</b> package to gain a basic insight of the how the *restify* package works
+A simple API developed using the <b>restify</b> package to gain a basic insight of the how the package works.

 ## Prerequisites